umbraco/UmbracoCMSDocs/Articles/Health-Check/Guides/ClickJackingProtection.md

+---
+versionFrom: 9.0.0
+state: complete
+updated-links: true
+verified-against: alpha-3
+---

-# Health check: Cookie hijacking and protocol downgrade attacks Protection (Strict-Transport-Security Header (HSTS))
+# Health check: Click-Jacking Protection

-_Checks if your site, when running with HTTPS, contains the Strict-Transport-Security Header (HSTS)._
+_Checks if your site is allowed to be IFRAMEd by another site and thus would be susceptible to click-jacking._

 ## How to fix this health check